 Running, climbing, investigating, and jumping are only the beginning when it comes to nature play.

 Your kids will come inside tired and will go to bed easier at night (a mom can hope).

 Nature Activities Kids Love

 1. Nature Scavenger Hunt

 Create a list of items for your kids to find.
-There are printable nature scavenger hunts online if that is easier.
+Find a printable nature scavenger hunt online if that is easier.

 Once you have completed one nature scavenger hunt, have your kids create the scavenger hunts for next time.

 Many different nature activities can tie into a nature scavenger hunt.